 Breutigam caters to his clients’ desires by allowing them to chose both the size and medium of their photograph.
 Although some prints remain open editions, Archival Fine Art Prints are available in limited editions of thirty prints.

 Breutigam remains unique in his freedom to work unaffected from art market trends and sales.
 Breutigam explains, “I definitely don’t try to stay ‘contemporary’ by following mainstream opinions, or the latest photographic trend.”
 Breutigam’s art is not fueled by sales, but rather by his passion for sharing his art and his unique vision of the world.

 The high caliber of Breutigam’s artwork is underscored by numerous achievements.
-As a current member of the Professional Photographers of Canada (PPoC), Breutigam was nominated for the 2014 “Photographer of the Year” in the British Columbia Chapter.
-He has participated in exhibitions ranging from solo and group shows in Portland and Palm Springs, to Vancouver, Canada, and was recently invited to give workshops on his work.
-However, Breutigam maintains that the biggest achievement of his photographic career is his representation by a fine art gallery with locations in Portland, OR and Palm Springs, CA, because it offers him the reward of sharing and discussing his work with the public.
+As a member of the Professional Photographers of Canada (PPoC) at the time, Breutigam was nominated for the 2014 “Photographer of the Year” in the British Columbia Chapter.
+He has participated in exhibitions ranging from solo and group shows in Portland and Palm Springs, to Vancouver, Canada, and was also invited to give workshops on his work.
+However, Breutigam maintains that the biggest achievement of his photographic career is his representation by fine art galleries in Vancouver, BC, in Portland, OR and in Palm Springs, CA, because it offers him the reward of sharing and discussing his work with the public.